-There are two things I love about traveling Italy: the Aperol Spritz and aperitivo.
+There are two things I love about traveling Italy: the Aperol Spritz and the Italian aperitivo.
+And, I want to share all of our Aperol Spritz knowledge, including a perfect Aperol Spritz recipe.

 It All Started With Campari

 I didn’t like it one bit.
 Despite it’s deceptively bright red color, it is hardly sweet.
 It packs a bitter punch, even when matched with mixers.
 I think the version we ordered in Rome was merely Campari and soda water, maybe with a little Prosecco.
+I don’t know that it would qualify as a Campari spritz.
 But, there was not enough sweetness to offset the bitterness.
 It made us stay away from Campari, and anything in that family, for a really long time.

 Aperol bears some similarities to it’s partner in crime Campari.
 The biggest difference is the color.
-It’s bright orange, and brilliant looking.
-Our friend in Slovenia introduced us to Aperol, and the Aperol Spritz, during a day trip to Piran, Slovenia, a few years ago.
+Aperol cocktails are bright orange, and brilliant looking.
+Our friend in Slovenia introduced us to Aperol cocktails, and the Aperol Spritz, during a day trip to Piran, Slovenia, a few years ago.
 It was a warm fall day on the Adriatic coast.
-Irena ordered an Aperol Spritz and when it arrived, I just found it gorgeous.
+Irena ordered an Aperol Spritz cocktail and when it arrived, I just found it gorgeous.
+From that point on in the war between Aperol vs Campari, I was strictly in the Aperol camp!

+So, what is Aperol?
 Aperol is an Italian aperitif made of bitter orange, gentian, rhubarb, and cinchona among other ingredients.
 No, I did not know all of these ingredients when I typed them.
 When I searched for term gentian, I found it is a blue flowering plant.
 Cinchona is another flowering plant native to Andean forests in South America.
 If you look on Aperol’s website, it claims Aperol is made from oranges and “secret ingredients.”
-Despite all of this it sure is tasty.
+Despite all of these secret Aperol recipes and ingredients, it sure is tasty.

-An Aperol Spritz includes the Aperol liquor, ice, soda water, and Italian sparkling wine with a slice of orange for garnish.
-It’s usually served in a large wine glass, making it a stunning cocktail.
+An Aperol Spritz includes the Aperol liqueur, ice, soda water, and Italian sparkling wine with a slice of orange for garnish.
+It’s usually served in large Aperol Spritz glasses, making it a stunning cocktail.
 It practically glows.
 I tried Irena’s that day in Slovenia.
 I enjoyed it.
 I’ve never looked back.
+It’s my favorite Aperol drink.

 The Best Way to Enjoy Aperol Spritz

 Over the years, during our numerous trips to Italy, we’ve become, well, a little addicted to the Aperol Spritz.
-It forms part of our nightly ritual.
+It forms part of our nightly ritual, indeed an Aperol aperitivo.
 We walk around the town that we are staying in, and stop for a little aperitivo on the way to dinner.

 Generally, in and around Milan, you purchase a cocktail, beer, or wine and you have access to an aperitivo buffet.
 This is nothing like a happy hour buffet in the US, that might involve a chaffing dish of soggy wings.
 In Italy, aperitivo may include cured meats, cheeses, grilled vegetables, sandwiches, and even warm pasta.